jeanbaptistemora/fluidattacks-universe2/forces/README.md

 `docker run --rm -ti -v "$PWD:/src" fluidattacks/forces:new forces --token <your-token> --repo-name <repository name>`

 _Note_: To run the container you must pass the working repository as a volume to the `/src` directory (`--volume "<path to repo>:/src"`), the path is used to extract information from the repository

+Customize strict mode:
+1. Break the pipeline only if open vulnerabilities with a severity above 4.5 are found
+    - `docker run --rm -ti fluidattacks/forces:new
+    forces --dynamic --strict --token <your-token> --breaking 4.5`.

 ## Use in some CI\CD